Purdue Catholic Men

 Fun Fact: I am an Eagle Scout and enjoy doing almost everything outdoors.

 Bio: I was born in Cincinnati, Ohio, and moved several times before I was six before settling down in Wooster, Ohio.
 I am the second oldest of four children and am the first of anyone in my family to go to Purdue.
 I was a Boy Scout for 7 years and earned the rank of Eagle Scout, while also playing the piano for 12 years.
 I also played soccer and ran track in High School.
 At Purdue, I am studying Computer Science with a minor in Math.
 In addition to being a leader of Purdue Catholic, I am the webmaster of Alpha Lambda Delta Honor Society and am involved with the Purdue CS Hackers club.
 I love to play all different types of intramural sports and enjoy spending time in nature.
-This is my first year leading PCM and I hope to help men grow in their pursuit of living every day as a true Catholic man.
+This is my second year leading PCM and I hope to help men grow in their pursuit of living every day as a true Catholic man.